Should Cancer Survivors Drink Alcohol?

 How much is safe?

-The National Cancer Institute recommends that women have no more than one drink per day and men have no more than two drinks per day.
-A “drink” is defined as 12 ounces of beer, 8 ounces of malt liquor, 5 ounces of wine, or 1.5 ounces (a shot) of liquor.
-What type of alcohol you drink is as important as how much you drink.
-Beer, wine, and liquor contain roughly half an ounce of alcohol per serving.
-Alcohol content is listed as alcohol by volume (ABV) or alcohol proof.
+It’s important to consider not just how much you drink but also what type of alcohol you are consuming.
+Beer, wine, and liquor each contain roughly half an ounce of alcohol per serving.
+The alcohol content is usually displayed as either alcohol by volume (ABV) or alcohol proof.
 The higher the ABV of an alcoholic beverage, the less of it you can safely consume.
-In general,
+Generally:

-• Liquor is 40% - 50% ABV (80 to 100-proof)
+• Liquor has an ABV of 40% to 50% (80 to 100-proof)

-• Beers and hard ciders are 3%-7% ABV
+• Beers and hard ciders have an ABV of 3% to 7%

-You can find more in-depth information about alcohol, and it's link to cancer in this blog post.
+You can find more in-depth information about alcohol and its link to cancer in this blog post.

 What else should you do?